Chaos and irreversibility of a flexible filament in periodically-driven Stokes flow

-We solve \eq{eq:tracer} simultaneously with \eq{eq:dRdt} and for $\Np$ tracers.
-The tracers are introduced into the flow on concentric circles in the $x$--$y$ plane after $10$ cycles as shown in \subfig{fig:mixing}{A} -- they are colored by radius of the circle the lie on at the initial time.
-After $8$ periods we find that the outer rings are still somewhat intact but the inner rings have somewhat merged with each other and also moved out of the $x$--$y$ plane.
-At even later time, $t=256T$ we find the tracer particles are well mixed with each other.
+We solve \eq{eq:tracer} simultaniously with \eq{eq:Ueuler} and for $\Np$ tracers.
+The tracers are introduced into the flow on concentric circles in the $x$--$y$ plane, \subfig{fig:mixing}{A}, after approximately $10$ cycles, when the flow has reached a statistically stationary They are colored by radius of the circle on which they lie on at the initial time.
+After $8$ periods, $t=8T$, we find that the outer rings are still somewhat intact but the inner rings have somewhat merged with each other and also moved out of the $x$--$y$ plane.
+At even later time, $t=256T$, we find the tracer particles are well mixed with each other.